Tomastoons/full_task_with_docker/uzduotis/read_me.md

-# for this task I was using UBUNTU OS

-## instructions how to run:
+# instructions how to run:

 ## double-check Python 3 installation: